Chip-firing based methods in the Riemann--Roch theory of directed graphs: Riemann--Roch-type equations for general digraphs

-\subsection{Eulerian digraphs with non-natural Riemann--Roch property}
+\subsubsection{Eulerian digraphs with non-natural Riemann--Roch property}

+From Theorem \ref{thm:natural_RR} if follows that we cannot have natural Rieman--Roch property if the graph is Eulerian and not bidirected.
 A very simple example of an Eulerian digraph with the Riemann--Roch property is a directed cycle.
 It is straightforward that for a directed cycle, any chip-distribution of degree at least one is non-terminating.
 On the other hand, since $\minfas$=1, any chip-distribution of degree less than one is terminating.
 Thus, the minimally non-terminating distributions are exactly the distributions of degree 1.
-Let $K$ be any distribution of degree two.
+Let $C$ be any distribution of degree 2.
 It is straightforward that the conditions of Theorem \ref{thm::szuks_elegs_felt_alt_digraf} hold, thus a directed cycle has the Riemann--Roch property.

 Another example, where there are more than one equivalence classes with the same number of chips is the following graph $G_2$ (see also Figure \ref{fig::non-natural_RR}):